Shared Cataloging Program Advisory Committee (SCP-AC)

 - Advise and assist the SCP with needed policies and procedures in its researching, planning and implementing of SCP records.

-- Assist the SCP as necessary in meeting goals and timelines assigned by CDC and/or HOTS.
+- Assist the SCP as necessary in meeting goals and timelines assigned by SAG3.

 - Identify and consider all UC campuses’ interests and preferences by communicating on issues and soliciting input as appropriate.